 For a PDF of the Smithsonian’s Procedures for Providing Reasonable Accommodation please click the following link: Accommodation Procedures.

-- A qualified employee with a disability needs an accommodation to enable him or her to perform the essential functions of the job or to gain access to the workplace;
+- a qualified employee with a disability needs an accommodation to enable him or her to perform the essential functions of the job or to gain access to the workplace; and

-The Smithsonian Institution complies with the reasonable accommodation requirements of the Rehabilitation Act of 1973, as amended.
+The Smithsonian Institution complies with the reasonable accommodation requirements of the Section 501 of the Rehabilitation Act of 1973, as amended, and its implementing regulations (i.e., 29 CFR 1630 and 29 CFR 1614.203).
 This law protects qualified employees and applicants with disabilities from employment discrimination based on disability and requires the provision of reasonable accommodations for their known disabilities unless to do so would cause undue hardship.

 Individual with a Disability: A person is considered to have a disability if s/he: (1) has a physical or mental impairment that substantially limits a major life activity; (2) has a record of a substantially limiting impairment; or (3) is regarded as having a substantially limiting impairment.